jameshanlon/jameshanlon.github.io/content/xoroshiro128plus-parallel-generators.md

 analysis](/the-hardware-pseudorandom-number-generator-of-the-graphcore-ipu) I
-did of the of the `xoroshiro128aox` PRNG, I looked at interleaved parallel generators (where a single generator is created by round-robin interleaving the output $n$ identical generators with different seeds) as a way to test it's suitability for parallel processing.
+did of the of the `xoroshiro128aox` PRNG, I looked at interleaved parallel generators (where a single generator is created by round-robin interleaving the output $n$ identical generators with different seeds) as a way to test its suitability for parallel processing.
 Against my intuition, I found that simple seeding schemes produce poor interleaved generators, and even when the subsequences are disjoint.
 These findings equally apply to `xoroshiro128+` as